 - Butter

 Those are all the ingredients you need for the resurrection DIY Easter tomb rolls!
-(It’s super simple to make marshmallow cinnamon crescent rolls!)
+It’s super simple to make marshmallow cinnamon crescent rolls!

-Resurrection Rolls Recipe Easy Magic
+Resurrection Rolls Recipe Easy Magic Easter Rolls

-So what is the magic resurrection rolls secret?
 The “miracle magic” that makes these an empty tomb food craft is simply that the marshmallow melts, but the crescent roll stays “puffed” up.
-So, when you cut into it the inside “tomb” of the roll is empty — just like when Jesus arose from the dead!

 That’s because in this marshmallow rolls recipe the marshmallows melt and leave an open space for the “tomb.”

 I was worried that this Easter project might be a little basic for their age ranges and the “magic miracle” at the end might be lost on them.
-However, they actually ended up loving it and were even surprised at the “magic” that happened at the end.

 Christian concepts can sometimes be a lot for little minds to process, especially when we’re talking about Easter and the crucifixion and resurrection of Jesus.